KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 - Symbol: coherence preserved through surrender; veracious accumulation of integrity.

 **The Lion (returning warrior):**
-- Axis: Theon in militant mode.
+- Axis: Theon in militant phase.
-- Function: enforces centropy; severs entropic recursion.
+- Function: enforces centropy; severs Nekronic recursion.
 - Symbol: Logos as sword; resonance defended.

 **Resolution:** Integration and enforcement are not opposites but complementary phases of centropic fulfillment.